Thelohanellus kitauei

 Thelohanellus kitauei is a myxozoan endoparasite identified as the agent of intestinal giant-cystic disease (IGCD) of common carp Cyprinus carpio.
 The species was first identified in Japan, in 1980 and later formally described by Egusa & Nakajima.
 Fan subsequently reported the parasite in China, and several other reports from carp and Koi carp in China and Korea followed.
 Reports referred to an intestinal infection, swelling and emaciation of fish due to blockage of the intestinal tract by giant cysts.
 The intestine of carp was believed to be the only infection site of T. kitauei until Zhai et al. reported large cysts of T. kitauei in the skin, with morphologically similar and molecularly identical spores.
 T. kitauei has been recognized as the most detrimental disease of farmed carp in Asia with around 20% of farmed carp killed annually.
 In 2014, the genome of T. kitauei was sequenced, and in 2016, its life cycle was found to include the oligochaete Branchiura sowerbyi.
 Infected oligochaete worms were first discovered in Hungary and raised concerns of the introduction of T. kitauei into European carp culture ponds, since it was believed to be endemic to Asia.
 However, the related disease (IGCD) has not yet been reported in Europe.

-Taxonomy

-Valid taxonomic name: Thelohanellus kitauei Egusa & Nakajima, 1981.

-Junior synonym: Thelohanellus xinyangensis Xie, Gong, Xiao, Guo, Li et Guo, 2000.